viklund/FEGA-onboarding/README.md

 - Involved in **data and metadata standards** for establishing a Federated EGA node?
 Start [here](#data-and-metadata-standards-for-establishing-a-node)!
   - For bioinformaticians, data stewards, support officers, etc.
 - Involved in **outreach or training aspects** of establishing a Federated EGA node?
 Start [here](#outreach-and-training-aspects-of-establishing-a-node)!
-  - For data stewards, support officers, outreach/communications officers,training organisers, etc.
+  - For data stewards, support officers, outreach/communications officers, training organisers, etc.

 **These links don't point anywhere - they should link to new pages with organised materials.**